AidenBeus/bookbazaar_qa_challenge/README.txt

 ```

 ##Running the project
-To run the application, run main.go and library.go
+To run the application, simple run:
 ```
 $cd ui
 $go run .